15 tools that every mobile designer needs to have.

 8) FontFace Ninja–http://fontface.ninja/

 Font Face Ninja is a free plugin that lets you identify the font being used on any website.
-The extension is extremely simple to use and has consistently helped me cultivate a sense of inspiration for exploring new unearthed fonts.
+The extension is extremely simple to use and has consistently helped mobile designers like myself cultivate a sense of inspiration during the UX design process for exploring new unearthed fonts.
 Font Face Ninja also hides all pictures and commercials so you can seamlessly enjoy fonts on a blank background.
 Once you’ve added the plugin to your browser, and have clicked the extension icon, simply drag your mouse over the font being used on any website, and a pop-up window containing the font name, point size, and line spacing will appear.
-Pure magic!
+This mobile app designing tool really is pure magic!

 9) Illustrator & Photoshop

-Not surprisingly, Adobe Illustrator and Photoshop CC are the most commonly seen programs used by our designers here at YML.
-Although Photoshop gained its popularity from photo editing, it has increasingly been adopted by UI and UX designers to create interface visuals.
+Not surprisingly, Adobe Illustrator and Photoshop CC are the most commonly seen programs used by our mobile designers here at YML.
+Although Photoshop gained its popularity from photo editing, it has increasingly been adopted by UI and UX design agencies to create interface visuals.

 Being that Photoshop is a pixel based bitmap, it tends to lend itself most appropriately to screen interface design.
 Contrastingly, Illustrator is a Vector graphic program and has the advantage of infinite element resizing without any loss of quality.
 It’s preferable to create logos and icons with unrestricted manipulation, making Illustrator a more viable option.